paulie-o74/newsbox86/README.md

 ### Testing user stories

 All user stories were extensively tested and the clear and simple interface, feedback messages as well as gaining insight from different people, testing it without any prior knowledge of the site, all helped in the deployment of this project.
-Coverage and Test Case were originally used also used for 50% of the application in it's past repository but due to time constraints I was not able to include it in this version..
+Coverage and Test Case were originally used also used for 50% of the application in it's past repository but due to time constraints I was not able to include it in this version.

 1. As a first time user, I want to know what is expected of me on the home page.